ainzooalgownfer/Goscraper/README.md

 ## Proxy Pool Behavior

 - Workers select proxies **randomly** on every job — no static worker-to-proxy binding
-- **Soft failures** (403, 429, site blocks) increment a failure counter but never deactivate the proxy
+- **Soft failures** (403, 429, site blocks) increment a failure counter but never deactivate the proxy — a site block is not a proxy failure
 - **Hard failures** (EOF, connection refused) increment a hard failure counter; after 5 hard failures the proxy enters a 60 second cooldown
 - Proxies **auto-recover** after the cooldown period without requiring a restart
 - `POST /pool/rotate` sends NEWNYM to all Tor nodes via the control port, forcing fresh exit IPs immediately